 Read More: How to Access Your Router’s Settings

-You may have experienced when you are walking between your WiFi Routers (they have the same wireless name and password), the wireless client (smart phone, tablet) is still sticking to the further router and will not roam (Move) to near router.
+You may have experienced when you are walking between your WiFi Routers (they have the same wireless name and password), the wireless client (smart phone, tablet) is still sticking to the further router and will not roam (Move) to the near router.
+In order to overcome this problem, we introduce a practical way to improve the roaming process for android and windows clients.

 Go to control panel -> network and internet -> network connection and choose the wireless connection from the network connections page.
 Right click the wireless connection and choose properties.